ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 encouraging in terms of the deck's viability.
 With the exception of my R2 match against Aluren, my 2 other losses on day 1 felt winnable, with a bit better luck.
 Luck and tight play are both needed to succeed in large tournaments, and I feel like I played tight, at least on day 1.
-The deck can be quite fatiguiging to play even for an experienced pilot, so proper sleep and nutrition is important.
+The deck can be quite fatiguing to play even for an experienced pilot, so proper sleep and nutrition is important.

 Regarding the decklist itself, I was pleased with my list for the main event.
 I wish the green splash wasn't needed because I hate having a land in my